 • Canadian Automobile Association (CAA) - Corey Dalling, (905) 607-7555

 Across the province, operators are developing unique accommodations that help set Nova Scotia apart as a vacation destination.
-Read these success stories from new or recently expanded accommodations to see what sets them apart, what motivates the operators to be part of the tourism industry, and what advice they have for excelling in the accommodation sector.
+Click through the success stories below from new or recently expanded accommodations.
+See what sets them apart, what motivates the operators to be part of the tourism industry, and what advice they have for excelling in the accommodation sector.

 If you have further questions about starting or operating an accommodation business, please contact:

 Guide to Starting and Operating an Accommodation Business

 If you’re just getting started or looking to expand your business, a great first step would be to review our Guide to Starting and Operating an Accommodation Business.
 The guide is full of practical information to help you work towards your vision for your business.